 Now you shouldn’t make the mistake of looking at the individual titles, because stock markets unfortunately often behave very irrationally.
 For instance, how is it possible that Siemens lost half its value?
 After all, the company is basically still the same global industrial corporation.
 How can half of their stock’s value just disappear?

-The reason is probably because stock prizes are sometimes rather unreasonable.
+The reason is probably that stock prizes are sometimes rather unreasonable.
 This has been proven by Nobel laureates and this is what we’re taking advantage of with our rule-based method.

 As another example, it is hard to understand why Peugeot has gone up by 45% while BMW has gone down.
 When you look at the companies, this doesn’t really make sense.